 A program that generally prepares individuals to plan, manage, and evaluate public health care services; to function as public health professionals in public agencies, the private sector, and other settings; and to provide leadership in the field of public health.
 Includes instruction in epidemiology, biostatistics, public health principles, preventive medicine, health policy and regulations, health care services and related administrative functions, public health law enforcement, health economics and budgeting, public communications, and professional standards and ethics.

 Considering majoring in Public Health, General?
-You should check out Johns Hopkins University or Slippery Rock University of Pennsylvania!
+You should check out New York University or Rutgers University-New Brunswick!
 These institutions are some of the best campuses to pursue a degree in Public Health, General.
-Currently, Johns Hopkins University has 146 graduates earning their Bachelors degree in Public Health, General, while Slippery Rock University of Pennsylvania has 145 students earning a Bachelors degree in Public Health, General.
+Currently, New York University has 87 graduates earning their Bachelors degree in Public Health, General, while Rutgers University-New Brunswick has 301 students earning a Bachelors degree in Public Health, General.
 Learn more about college options in the table below.

 The highest paying career for Public Health, General majors is Health Specialties Teachers, Postsecondary.
 However, something else to think about is how much demand there is for specific careers.
 A position that is in high need that a degree in Public Health, General can prepare you for is Medical and Health Services Managers.